naomap/leaflet-fusesearch/README.md

 <h2>Example</h2>

-I'm currently working on providing a simple example, for now have a look at my <a href="http://demo1.naomap.fr">naomap site</a>.
+I should really provide a simpler example, however for now have a look at my <a href="http://dev.cartocite.fr/CultureNantes/">demo site</a>.